2019 West Coast Eagles season: Awards

-Liam Ryan won the Mark of the Year award for a mark he took during West Coast's round 9 match against Melbourne.
+Liam Ryan won the Mark of the Year award for a mark he took during West Coast's round nine match against Melbourne.
 This was the third time an Eagles player won the award.
 Ryan's mark during round 20 against Carlton was another one of the three Mark of the Year finalists.
-Oscar Allen and Jack Petruccelle were nominated for the Rising Star award in rounds 5 and 21 respectively.
+Jack Petruccelle and Oscar Allen were nominated for the Rising Star award in rounds five and twenty-one respectively.
 Jack Darling, Shannon Hurn, Jeremy McGovern and Elliot Yeo were selected for the 2019 All-Australian team, with Hurn being the vice-captain of the team.
 2019 was the first time for Darling, second time for Hurn and Yeo, and fourth time for McGovern to be selected in the All-Australian team.
 Andrew Gaff, Brad Sheppard and Luke Shuey were in the 40-man initial squad, but missed out on being selected in the 22-man final team.
 West Coast's four players in the All-Australian team was the equal highest number that year.

 West Coast held its awards night on 3 October.
 Luke Shuey won the John Worsfold Medal for best and fairest player with 258 votes.
 Behind him were Elliot Yeo (239), Brad Sheppard (234), Andrew Gaff (231) and Jack Darling (199).
 This was Luke Shuey's second John Worsfold Medal, the first being in 2016.
 Other awards presented on the night were the Chris Mainwaring Medal for Best Clubman, awarded to Fraser McInnes; Emerging Talent, awarded to Oscar Allen; Player of the Finals, jointly awarded to Andrew Gaff and Luke Shuey; and Leading Goalkicker, awarded to Jack Darling, with 59 goals in the home-and-away season.
 West Coast's inaugural chairman Richard Colless, former players Chad Morrison and Mark Nicoski and former directors Robert Armstrong and Mark Hohnen were awarded life membership of the West Coast Eagles.